joannesong/AC-Android/lessons/reviews/Review_.4.4.md

 ### Overview:

 The Java languge is composed of `classes`, and `interfaces`.
 A class has three main components.
 Below, they are listed from the highest complexity to the lowest.
-* `Classes`: These are files that encapsule a concept such as a car, or a user
+* `Classes`: These are files that encapsule a concept such as a car or a user
 ```java
 class Avengers {

 }
 ```
-* `Methods`: These are structures that live inside classes, they define behavioral logic for a class such a steering a car or having a user do jumpingjacks depending on the context.
+* `Methods`: These are structures that live inside classes.
+They define behavioral logic for a class; such as steering a car or having a user do jumping jacks (depending on the context.)
 ```java
 class Avengers {
     public void assemble(){ // <-- This is a method